Can you explain the purpose of the dual enrollment program?

 How are grades determined?

-Students are graded using The University of Findlay’s grading scale.
+Students are graded using the University of Findlay’s grading scale.
 If a class from the fall continues into the next semester, the grade for the fall semester will be an “EC” (Extended Credit) and grades will be changed at the end of the spring semester.
-The instructors have until the end of their school year to submit final grades to The University of Findlay.
-If high schools use a different grading scale, teachers have the option of assigning students two different grades, one for their high school transcript and the other for the UF transcript.
+The instructors have until the end of their school year to submit final grades to the University of Findlay.